With a manual capture request, you can update the initially authorized amount, or split a payment. Manual capture is required when you want to:

 Most of the time Adyen can fix the issue, so that you will eventually receive the funds.
 Sometimes, however, you need to take action yourself.
 To learn why a capture can fail and what, if anything, you need to do in each case, refer to Reasons for failed capture.

-When a capture fails, we inform you of this with a webhook containing:
+When a capture fails, we inform you of this with a webhook event with:

 The webhook event contains the reason why the card scheme rejected the capture.
 You can also find the capture failure reason on the Payment details page in your Customer Area.